-Trent was elected in 2007 and re-elected in 2011 for the constituency of Regina Rosemont.
-He is the Deputy Leader of the official opposition.
+Trent was elected in 2007 and re-elected in 2011 and 2016 for the constituency of Regina Rosemont.

-Trent serves as the opposition critic for Finance, Education, Municipal Relations, Urban Affairs, Economy, and the Global Transportation Hub.
-Trent also serves on a national committee of the CCAF, with an aim to strengthen governance and accountability.
+Trent has served as the opposition critic for Finance, Education, Municipal Relations, Urban Affairs, Economy, and the Global Transportation Hub.
+Trent has also served on a national committee of the CCAF, with an aim to strengthen governance and accountability.

 Trent was born and raised in northwest Regina.
 He earned a Bachelor of Education at the U of R and has taken grad studies in education and undergrad studies in business.

 Prior to politics, working with an interdisciplinary committee, Trent developed and managed within the community a nationally recognized program for youth offenders of highest-risk, that successfully increased educational attachment and reduced recidivism rates.

 As an educator, Trent taught in high schools and led various new initiatives.
 Trent assisted in the creation of a new campus for adult students.
 Trent also led the development of a program for students displaying severe violent behaviours.
 Previously, Trent worked with a youth agency supporting at-risk youth.

 Trent has background in business as an entrepreneur, through business studies, and as a past director with the Regina’s warehouse business improvement district.

 Trent’s wife Stephanie is a teacher.
 Together, they are highly involved in the community through coaching and volunteerism, and by engaging in the many diverse cultural, arts and sporting events that enrich Regina and Saskatchewan.

 Trent enjoys the outdoors, particularly fishing, hunting, and canoeing; and sports, such as hockey, football, rugby, water-sports, and running.